josanjohnata/josanjohnata/README.md

 <h3>  About Me!</h3>

-  🙋 Mobile Developer, content creation and coffee!
+  🙋 Full Stack Developer, content creation and coffee!

   💼 Working as a Mobile Developer at <a href="https://www.meliuz.com.br/i/ref_8e2468b5?ref_source=2">Méliuz</a>